AndreRl/Advanced-Reports/README.md

 This plugin helps you moderate your forum by automatically looking out for suspicious users and reprimanding them when no moderators are online.
 The plugin works by checking how many times a certain user's post has been reported and then if necessary, dishes out the appropriate action.
 The triggers which will activate an action include:

-- Post count
+- Post Count
 - Join Date
 - Warnings
+- Previous Reports

 Once multiple triggers and requirements have been met, one of the following actions will take place:

 - Moderate Posts
-- Apply automatic warning
+- Apply Automatic Warning
 - Purge Spammer

 By default, actions will only take place if the reporter's account is seen to be genuine.
-An account is seen to be genuine if their join date is MORE THAN or EQUAL TO `1 week` and has `zero` warnings.
+An account is seen to be genuine if their join date is MORE THAN or EQUAL TO `1 week`, has MORE THAN OR EQUAL TO `10` posts and `zero` warnings.

 Bugs, Suggestions and Comments
 -----------